Time to get a job to support your plans and kick off your mission to leave a mark on the world?

 - Volunteer Experience

 - Personal Projects

-- The resume summary is similar, but instead of pitching a company or idea, you have to pitch YOURSELF and the benefits and value you will add to their company if they decide to hire you.
+Instead of pitching a company or idea, you pitch you – and the benefits and value you bring.

-- “An independent and self-motivated business graduate with proven and tested business, procurement, sales, and marketing skills.
-A strong link between theory and practice from an MSc, practical internship and a part-time job.”
+- “An independent and self-motivated business student with proven and tested business, procurement, sales, and marketing skills.”

 - “An award-winning and confident communication graduate, able to establish rapport quickly and conduct training sessions with clarity and enthusiasm.”